 1. Get the best out of your profile

 The first and most obvious step is to have a well-executed profile that shows you at your best.
-You want to illustrate your thought leadership in your field and make it as easy as possible for people to connect and engage with you.
+You want to illustrate your thought leadership in your field.
+You also want to make it as easy as possible for people to connect and engage with you.

 - Have a professional profile photo that shows you as friendly and approachable.
 This is one of the first things that potential connections will see, so make sure you look relaxed and welcoming; someone your potential customer would want to buy from.
 Having a good background photo is recommended as well, as it makes your profile stand out more.

 - Personalize your URL so that it has your name rather than a jumble of numbers and letter.
-This will make it easier for people to find your profile in a search, as well as making sure you look more professional and adept.
+This will make it easier for people to find your profile in a search.
+It also makes sure you look more professional and adept.

-- Make your headline stand out by using keywords related to your business, as well as words that demonstrate your skills and expertise.
+- Make your headline stand out by using keywords related to your business.
+Also use words that demonstrate your skills and expertise.
 You’re more likely to come up in searches and it’s easier for potential connections to see what you can offer them from the beginning.

 - Your summary should also include keywords to help optimize your search opportunities.
-This is also where you add a more in-depth look at your skills and passions, so you can convey yourself as a thought leader and specialist in your field.
-It’s also a good idea to add you contact details here as well, as the Contact section of your profile is only viewable by people you are connected with.
+This is also where you add a more in-depth look at your skills and passions.
+You can convey yourself as a thought leader and specialist in your field.
+It’s also a good idea to add your contact details here.
+The Contact section of your profile is only viewable by people you are connected with.

-- LinkedIn lets you add a variety of media to your profile, which is useful for showing your work and establishing yourself as an authority in your field.
+- LinkedIn lets you add a variety of media to your profile.
+This is useful for showing your work and establishing yourself as an authority in your field.
 You can add documents, links and images that are relevant to you and your business.